Your horse’s integumentary system – his skin and beyond

 - The epidermis is the outermost layer, and has loads of layers of cells and well as loads of types of cells.
 This layer physically blocks stuff from coming in and stops stuff from getting out.
 Keratinocytes make new cells at the base of the epidermis, and those cells move up and die as new ones are generated below.
 Other cells make pigment, some cells are involved in the immune system (think about a skin rash!), and still other cells are involved in sensations from whiskers and other specialized tactile areas.

-The dermis contains a blood supply and sensory nerves!
+- The dermis contains a blood supply and sensory nerves!
 It’s also the location for collagen and elastin, which basically give your skin strength and flexibility.
 The yoga center of skin?
 Hair follicles live in the dermis, as do glands.
-Skin has oil glands and sweat glands, they are not the same thing!
+The skin has oil glands and sweat glands, they are not the same thing!

 Comet, shown here resting his integumentary system.